+As soon as the weather warms up, I get really into salads.
+I like the fact that they’re cold (or at least warm or room temp) and they provide a lot of texture and flavor.
 And while vegetables are a little less expensive in the summertime, you can stretch them out even more by mixing them with grains and pasta.
-For this salad I roasted some inexpensive carrots in olive oil, cumin, salt, and pepper, and then mixed them up with some orzo.
+For this Carrot & Orzo Salad I roasted some inexpensive carrots in olive oil, cumin, salt, and pepper, and then mixed them up with some orzo.
 Using inexpensive carrots and orzo for the bulk of the volume allows you to add just a little expensive feta for flavor without tipping the cost scales.

 I added some parsley and a splash of lemon juice for freshness, and that’s it.
-I like that this salad is subtle and not over powering.
+I like that this Carrot& Orzo Salad is subtle and not over powering.
 Sometimes you need something light like that to go along side a stronger, more flavorful main dish (in this case the Maple Dijon Chicken).
 If you’re the type that does like all of your food just bursting with lots and lots and lots of flavor, you can add some garlic powder in with the cumin when you roast the carrots.
 That aught to give it a little more kick.
 Me?
 I like the subtle sweetness of the carrots with the earthy cumin and fresh parsley.
 Thought it was perfect!

 Carrot & Orzo Salad

-- 1 lb. carrots $1.09
+- 1 lb carrots $1.09

-- 2 Tbsp olive oil (divided) $0.36
+- 2 Tbsp olive oil, divided $0.36

-- ½ Tbsp ground cumin $0.07
+- 1/2 Tbsp ground cumin $0.07

-- ¼ tsp salt $0.02
+- 1/4 tsp salt $0.02